LyubomirT/intense-rp-next/docs/information/faq.md

     The application runs a local web server on port 5000 that mimics OpenAI's API format.
 When SillyTavern sends a request, IntenseRP Next launches a browser (Chrome, Firefox, or Edge), navigates to DeepSeek's chat interface, logs you in automatically (if configured), sends your message, and captures the response.
 This response is then formatted and sent back to SillyTavern.
 It's browser automation made seamless.

 ??? question "What's the difference between DOM scraping and network interception?"
     DOM scraping extracts responses from the rendered HTML on the page.
 It works with all browsers but can struggle with complex content like code blocks.
-Network interception (Chrome only) captures responses directly from the network stream before they're rendered, providing much more reliable results.
+Network interception (Chrome/Edge) captures responses directly from the network stream before they're rendered, providing much more reliable results.
 It's like the difference between taking a photo of a printed document versus getting the original digital file.

 ??? question "Why does IntenseRP Next need a browser window open?"
     Since we're using DeepSeek's chat interface rather than an API, we need an actual browser to interact with their website.
 The browser window is where the magic happens - it's not just for show.
 Closing it will break the connection.
 Think of it as IntenseRP Next's workspace where it types your messages and reads DeepSeek's responses.